The $\gamma$-ray-emitting blazar B3 1239+376 at $z$ = 3.82 identified in a multi-wavelength context: Data Analysis and Results

 \subsection{Fermi-LAT Data}

 We collected Fermi-LAT Pass 8 {\tt SOURCE} data, with an energy range between 100 MeV and 500 GeV.
-The data were taken during the period from 2008 August 4 to 2025 August 4 (i.e., MJD 54683 - 60892), at a time length of 17-year.
-During the analysis, {\tt Fermitools} software version 2.2.0 as well as {\tt Fermitools-data} version 0.18 were adopted.
+The data time range is from 2008 August 4 to 2025 August 4 (i.e., MJD 54683 - 60892), covering a total of 17 years.
+During the analysis, we adopted the {\tt Fermitools} software version 2.2.0 as well as {\tt Fermitools-data} version 0.18.
 A zenith angle cut (i.e., $<$ 90$^{\circ}$) along with the recommended quality-filter cuts (i.e., {\tt DATA\_QUAL==1 \&\& LAT\_CONFIG==1}) were included in the data filtering procedures.
-In the Unbinned likelihood analyses, in which $\gamma$-ray flux and spectrum were extracted by the {\tt gtlike} task, the test statistic (TS = -2ln ($ L_{0}$/$L$), \citealt{1996ApJ...461..396M}) was used to estimate the the significance of the $\gamma$-ray sources.
-In the definition, $L$ and $L_0$ denote the maximum likelihood values for the models with and without the target $\gamma$-ray source, respectively.
-Since the target is not embraced in an incremental version (data release 4) of the fourth Fermi-LAT catalog (4FGL-DR4, \citealt{2023arXiv230712546B}), a test $\gamma$-ray sources at the radio position of B3 1239+376 was added in the source model.
-During the likelihood analysis, a region of interest (ROI) of 10$^{\circ}$ centered on the target was considered.
-Parameters of the 4FGL-DR4 sources within the ROI, and those for the diffuse emission templates were set free, while others were frozen as the default values.
-In the temporal analysis, if detections of the background sources are marginal (i.e., TS $<$ 10), they were removed from the source model.
-In this case, for the target, 95\% confidence level (CL) upper limits were calculated by the {\tt pyLikelihood UpperLimits} tool, to replace the flux estimations.
+In the Unbinned likelihood analyses, in which $\gamma$-ray flux and spectrum were extracted by the {\tt gtlike} task, we used the test statistic (TS = -2ln ($ L_{0}$/$L$), \citealt{1996ApJ...461..396M}) to estimate the the significance of the $\gamma$-ray sources.
+By definition, $L$ and $L_0$ denote the maximum likelihood values for the models with and without the target $\gamma$-ray source, respectively.
+Since the target is not included in any version of the Fermi-LAT catalogs, including the most recent incremental version (i.e., data release 4 of the fourth Fermi-LAT catalog, or 4FGL-DR4, \citealt{2023arXiv230712546B}), we added a test $\gamma$-ray source at the radio position of B3 1239+376 in the source model.
+We chosen power-law function to describe the spectral distribution of the test source, of which the initial spectral index was set as 2.5.
+During the likelihood analysis, all 4FGL-DR4 sources within 15$^{\circ}$ of the target were considered.
+Spectral and normalization parameters of the sources lying within 10$^{\circ}$ radius of interest (ROI), together with normalization parameters of the diffuse emission templates (i.e., {\tt gll\_iem\_v07} and {\tt iso\_P8R3\_SOURCE\_V3\_v1}), were set free.
+On the other hand, for sources outside the ROI, we frozen their parameters as the default 4FGL-DR4 values.
+In the temporal analysis, if detections of the background sources are marginal (i.e., TS $<$ 10), we removed them from the source model.
+In this case, for the target, 95\% confidence level (CL) upper limits were calculated by the {\tt pyLikelihood UpperLimits} tool, to replace the fluxes.
+Here we took a linear binning approach, in other words, length of each time bin is equal.
+Since the variability timescales of blazars are diverse, across minutes to years, different binning strategies were adopted corresponding to different cases.
+The details were introduced in the following context.